So you talk to a database, doing transactions. What happens actually, behind the scenes? Let’s have a look.

 [pid 29441] pread64(10, "H\252\364\35\0\0\1\255\0\0\0\0\0\0\0\0\0\0\0\0\0,\346\365\0\2\0\0\0\0\0\0"..., 16384, 7028736) = 16384 [pid 29441] pwrite64(3, "\200\201\23D\2\0\0\30\0\0\38bd\08\0\0\0\1\0!\257\23\267>\0\0\r./k"..., 1024, 34426368) = 1024 [pid 29441] fsync(3) = 0

 This is the only

 fsync that contributed to commit-Latency.
-The write is now persisted to disk, and can be reconstructed using the unmodified page from the tablespace and the change information from the redo log during recovery.
+The changed data is now persisted to disk, and can be reconstructed using the unmodified page from the tablespace and the change information from the redo-log during recovery.

-The modified page is still in memory, though, and in order to reclaim redo log space, needs to be eventually checkpointed.
+The modified page is still in memory, though, and in order to reclaim redo-log space, needs to be eventually written back in a Checkpoint.

 This happens later, and with many more